JARIN-TIAS/Algorithm-for-Data-Science/README.md

 4. # get.dummies(X['column_name']).head(10)
 pd.get_dummies: This is a function in pandas that converts categorical variables into dummy/indicator variables.
 This process is also known as one-hot encoding.

+5. #sort_values(ascending=False) Explained Simply
+    Purpose: To sort data in descending order.
+    Usage: When you have a DataFrame or Series and you want to arrange the values from highest to lowest.
+    Parameters:
+        ascending=False: This specifies that you want to sort in descending order (i.e., from largest to smallest).